 This parameter is the password that Wi-Fi clients must enter to access the receiver's Wi-Fi hotspot.

 To change the password, enter the new password in the Password box.
-The password must be a 8 to 64 characters long.
+The password must be between 8 and 64 characters long.

 Click Apply to save the Wi-Fi Hotspot changes to the receiver.